Here Are The Best Ways to Block Ads on a Smart TV

 how to block ads on Smart TV

-How do I block ads on a smart TV?
+How do I stop ads on my TV?

 1. Change the DNS server